Nobel Peace Prize Winner Faces Protests After Activist's Late-Night Standoff

 The controversial activist has gained a considerable following as a champion of the Oromo, Ethiopia's largest ethnic group, in widespread protests against the minority-led authoritarian regime that ruled Ethiopia for nearly three decades.
 From his base in Minnesota, he broadcast salvos against the ruling party on his Oromo-centric media network.
 And by the time Jawar, who holds a U.S. passport, returned to Ethiopia last year, the regime had given way to the reform-minded government of Abiy, the country's first Oromo prime minister.

-The vast democratic change that has taken place under Abiy's premiership, coupled with his move to end resolution a long-running border war with Eritrea, earned him the Nobel Peace Prize earlier this month.
+The vast democratic change that has taken place under Abiy's premiership, coupled with his move to end a long-running border war with Eritrea, earned him the Nobel Peace Prize this month.

 That's not to say Abiy and Jawar have been on the same page, exactly.

-Jawar has pushed for some controversial measures — including making Afaan Oromo the working language of the Ethiopian government and giving the region of Oromia control of Addis Ababa.
+Jawar has pushed for some controversial measures — including making Afaan Oromoo the working language of the Ethiopian government and giving the region of Oromia control of Addis Ababa.
 Critics have accused him of fomenting ethnic divisions in the country that have led to serious violence, displacing hundreds of thousands of Ethiopians.

 And though Abiy has for the most part been tolerant of Jawar — removing his designation as a terrorist and welcoming him back to Ethiopia — their relations have soured recently over disputes about the future of Ethiopia's ethnic federalism.
 In a speech to Parliament on Tuesday, Abiy issued a thinly veiled warning to Jawar, saying if he undermines the country's peace, the government would "take measures."